Egypt protesters battle on to end army rule

-CAIRO Street clashes flared in Cairo again on Wednesday as protesters derided an agreement forged by Egypt's ruling generals and mostly Islamist parties for a swifter transfer to civilian rule.
+CAIRO Street clashes rumbled on in Cairo on Wednesday as protesters derided a deal struck between Egypt's ruling generals and mostly Islamist parties for a faster transfer to civilian rule.

 The death toll in five days of violence climbed to 37 by a Reuters count after a man was killed in the city of Alexandria.
 Hardcore protesters battled police through the night in Cairo.